 Lord Vishnu takes loan from Guber

 Once consent for the marriage was received from the King, both Vagula Devi and Lord Srinivasa felt highly elated.
 Next, they engaged themselves in the preparation for the marriage function.
-On hearing the news of Lord Srinivasa’s marriage, Lord Vishnu remained in sorrow in Vaikund when Sage Narada entered.
+On hearing the news of Lord Srinivasa’s marriage, Lord Vishnu remained in sorrow in Vaikunda when Sage Narada entered.
 ‘Why are you sad while your virtual form Lord Srinivasa on earth is already engaged to Padmavati as per your plan of play.
-In the form of hunter la Lord Srinivasa you are going to remarry Goddess Lakshmi and both are scheduled to return to Vaikund soon.
+In the form of hunter la Lord Srinivasa you are going to remarry Goddess Lakshmi and both are scheduled to return to Vaikunda soon.
 Why are you then sitting in sadness?’
 Lord Vishnu said ‘Sage Narada, since Goddess Lakshmi is not in Vaikunda, the wealth has depleted and I am unable to arrange sufficient fund for Lord Srinivasa in Bhoologa to hold the function in grand manner.
 All those in Deva Loga will attend the marriage ceremony and everybody will have to be well fed and taken care of with gifts for which lot of funds will be required.
 How will I arrange sufficient fund to meet the requirement is my present worry’.

 Sage Narada calmed down Lord Vishnu and told him ‘Oh, my lord, Lord Guber is the custodian of Goddess Lakshmi’s entire wealth.
 Therefore, why not take some loan from him and meet the expenses?’
 The idea clicked and both immediately left Vaikunda to meet Lord Guber, the custodian of Goddess Lakshmi’s wealth.
-It was not possible to convince Lord Guber to instantly agree to the demand.
+It was not easy to convince Lord Guber to instantly agree to the demand.
 He was too clever to exploit the situation to his favour.
-After much persuasion Lord Guber consented to part with the loan, but with a rider that Lord Vishnu would have to repay the loan with interest.
-Lord Vishnu had no other option but to agree and take three thousand three hundred and sixty four gold coins (what is the logic behind taking 3364 is not clear) as loan after giving a signed promissory note* in which he had stated that when he gets enshrined in an temple on earth he would continue to pay the interest on the loan taken and at the end of Kaliyuga the principal amount along with interest shall be refunded to Lord Guber (* not the Paper based promissory document used in legal fraternity, but a solemn promise on oath and putting a seal with their finger ring on the gold plated pillar kept as sacred pillars so say the stories in Puranas).
+After much persuasion, Lord Guber consented to part with the loan, but with a rider that Lord Vishnu will have to repay the loan with interest.
+Lord Vishnu had no other option but to agree and take three thousand three hundred and sixty four gold coins (what is the logic behind taking 3364 is not clear) as loan after giving a signed promissory note* in which he had stated that when he gets enshrined in an temple on earth he will continue to pay the interest on the loan taken and at the end of Kaliyuga the principal amount along with interest shall be refunded to Lord Guber (* not the Paper based promissory document used in legal fraternity, but a solemn promise on oath and putting a seal with their finger ring on the gold plated pillar kept as sacred pillars so say the stories in Puranas).

 Lord Vishnu weds Padmavati

-After the loan thus arranged reached the hands of Lord Srinivasa in universes, he gave it to his elder brother Govinda Rajan (Vagula Devi’s first son) and requested him to make arrangements for the marriage ceremony.
+After the loan thus arranged reached the hands of Lord Srinivasa in the universes, he gave it to his elder brother Govinda Rajan (Vagula Devi’s first son) and requested him to make arrangements for the marriage ceremony.
 Lord Vishnu deputed his divine vehicle carrier Garuda to help him.
-Since sufficient fund was made available as loan from Lord Guber, there was no dearth of money to meet expenditure on the marriage.
+Since sufficient fund was made available as loan from Lord Guber, there was no dearth of funds to meet expenditure on the marriage.

 Sage Vashishta was the chief Pundit who performed the marriage.
 The marriage badge or chain tied around neck made up of Pearl beads, Navaranga stones, Diamonds and Gold was given by Sage Vashishta to Lord Vishnu sitting in the form of Lord Srinivasa and he tied it around the neck of Padmavati.
 But the important dignitary who was missing in the function was Goddess Lakshmi who was not informed of the function.